 Includes newspapers from the late 1600's to early 1900's from Delaware, District of Columbia, Florida, Georgia, Maryland, North Carolina, South Carolina, Virginia and West Virginia.[Details]

 Contains more than 17,800 titles and encompasses prose fiction written by Americans from colonial times to the early twentieth century.
 The collection includes novels, short stories, romances, fictitious biographies, travel accounts and sketches, allegories, and tract like tales typifying the development of American literature in a changing culture.
 These texts reveal much about the socioeconomic, political, and religious tenor of America through centuries of radical change, enabling students and researchers to answer key questions about history, society, identity, psychology, race, gender, and culture.[Details]

 Contains periodicals published between 1740 and 1940, including special interest and general magazines, literary and professional journals, children's and women's magazines and many other historically-significant periodicals.
 It includes American Periodicals Series and American Periodicals from the Center for Research Libraries.[Details]

 Over 40,000 poems by American poets from the Colonial Period to the early 20th century.[Details]

-"American Slavery: A Composite Autobiography" is a collection of the life histories of former slaves in the United States complied from nearly 4,000 interviews with ex-slaves.[Details]
+A collection of the life histories of former slaves in the United States complied from nearly 4,000 interviews with ex-slaves.[Details]

 ArchiveGrid is a collection of over two million archival material descriptions, providing access to detailed archival collection descriptions, making information available about historical documents, personal papers, family histories, and other archival materials.
 It also provides contact information for the institutions where the collections are kept.
 Archival collections held by thousands of libraries, museums, historical societies, and archives are represented in ArchiveGrid.[Details]